Spider-Man (theme song): Film

+Television

+Samples of the theme song was used for the Marvel Cinematic Universe animated series Your Friendly Neighborhood Spider-Man theme song "Neighbor Like Me" by The Math Club featuring Relaye and Melo Makes Music.

 Video games

 A remix by Apollo 440 is used in the 2000 action-adventure video game Spider-Man, developed by Neversoft and published by Activision.
 The song is used in the title screen and the credits, and an instrumental version of it plays in the main menu.

 A cover by The Distillers is used in the credits of the 2004 video game Spider-Man 2, the tie-in game for the Sam Raimi film.
 This cover was re-released in 2019 with a single artwork titled "Spider-Bro" by Linas Garsys.

 Covers

-In 1993, Canadian group Moxy Früvous recorded a version for their debut album Bargainville.
+In 1993, Canadian group Moxy Früvous recorded a version for their debut album, Bargainville.
 Their version includes more satirical lyrics, as Spider-Man promotes his various items of licensed merchandise.

-In 1995, Ramones recorded a version of the song for the tribute album Saturday Morning: Cartoons' Greatest Hits, later re-released as part of the compilation album Weird Tales of the Ramones.
+In 1995, Ramones recorded a version of the song for the tribute album Saturday Morning: Cartoons' Greatest Hits.
+A different recording of the song appeared on the American version of their album Adios Amigos, and later as part of the compilation album Weird Tales of the Ramones.
+This version omits the hyphen, spelling it "Spiderman".

 In 2019, pianist Randy Waldman recorded a jazz version featuring vocals by a capella group Take 6 for his album Superheroes, with theme songs from superhero films and series.